-If you are booking a musical act as entertainment for an event, we think they should sound as good, if not better, than their online demos.
+If you are booking a live music act as your entertainment for a special event, we think they should sound as good, if not better, than their online demos.

-Most demos you hear online will have been mixed by a sound engineer, and that is to ensure that what you hear is as good as it can be.
+Most demos you hear from bands online have probably been mixed by a sound engineer, and that is to ensure that what you hear is as good as it can be.

-If you want your act to sound as good as their demos, you may need to book a sound engineer.
-As standard, we include a sound engineer with our evening band bookings, but not all agencies or acts do.
+If you want your live act to sound as good as their demos, you may need to book a sound engineer to get the best performance possible from your band, their instruments and the venue.
+As standard, at Earacndy we include a sound engineer with our evening band bookings, but not all agencies or acts do.
 In these cases you may want to consider booking a sound engineer separately.

-This blog post provides clear information that will help you decide whether to book a sound engineer.
+This blog post provides information that we hope help you decide on if you need the services of a sound engineer.

 I’ve booked an acoustic/non amplified act